-ECF Council

-Issues opinions regarding Policy revisions

-ECF Managament Board

-- Approves Policy, approves revisions - Publishes Policy - Makes binding decisions in case of doubts in interpreting Policy stipulations - Appoints Policy Coordinator - Communicates substantial amendments to the ECF Council for their opinion - Issues authorization to represent ECF in the course of legal intervention - Approves legal intervention in cases of suspected crimes - Initiates proceedings in cases of suspected child abuse by ECF employee/collaborator - Appoints members of the ECF Ethics Committee for Research Studies - Initiates Serious Incident Analysis

-Policy Coordinator

-- Coordinates preparation and execution of introductory and refresher training courses about the Policy - Keeps a register of frequently asked questions - Monitors compliance with the Policy by means of surveys and consultations held no less than once every 2 years - Proposes Policy amendments to the Board - In cooperation with the Board, investigates any doubts regarding Policy implementation - In cooperation with the Board and the legal department investigates any cases of infringement of Policy stipulations - Runs a database of Serious Incident Analysis (SIA) reports - Once a year, presents SIA conclusions to the Board and other Coordinators.
+ECF Council Issues opinions regarding Policy revisions ECF Managament Board Approves Policy, approves revisions Publishes Policy Makes binding decisions in case of doubts in interpreting Policy stipulations Appoints Policy Coordinator Communicates substantial amendments to the ECF Council for their opinion Issues authorization to represent ECF in the course of legal intervention Approves legal intervention in cases of suspected crimes Initiates proceedings in cases of suspected child abuse by ECF employee/collaborator Appoints members of the ECF Ethics Committee for Research Studies Initiates Serious Incident Analysis Policy Coordinator Coordinates preparation and execution of introductory and refresher training courses about the Policy Keeps a register of frequently asked questions Monitors compliance with the Policy by means of surveys and consultations held no less than once every 2 years Proposes Policy amendments to the Board In cooperation with the Board, investigates any doubts regarding Policy implementation In cooperation with the Board and the legal department investigates any cases of infringement of Policy stipulations Runs a database of Serious Incident Analysis (SIA) reports Once a year, presents SIA conclusions to the Board and other Coordinators.
+Program coordinators Supervise day-to-day implementation of Policy stipulations Report the need to develop consent forms for specific activities Having consulted with a lawyer, an employee reporting abuse and appointed expert, decides to undertake legal intervention and signs intervention brief.

-Program coordinators

-- Supervise day-to-day implementation of Policy stipulations - Report the need to develop consent forms for specific activities - Having consulted with a lawyer, an employee reporting abuse and appointed expert, decides to undertake legal intervention and signs intervention brief.

-Legal Department

-- Drafts consent forms for specific program activities - Takes part in legal intervention, consults on the wording of intervention briefs - Notifies Policy Coordinator about legal changes relevant to the Policy

-HR Department

-- Provides every new employee with the following set of documents to read:

-- Child Protection Policy

-- Personal Data Protection Policy

-- Employment Bylaws

-- It collects in the employee documentation, in addition to other documents specified by law, a declaration and a certificate of good conduct as well as declarations of familiarization with the above-mentioned documents. documents.

-ECF employees

-- Familiarize themselves with the Policy and abide by its stipulations - They submit a certificate/declaration of no criminal record - In suspected cases of child abuse, notify relevant program coordinator - Undertake emergency intervention - Report any doubts regarding interpretation of this Policy to the Policy Coordinator - Report cases of Policy stipulation infringement to Policy Coordinator

-ECF collaborators

-- Familiarize themselves with the Policy and abide by its stipulations - They submit a certificate/declaration of no criminal record - In suspected cases of child abuse, notify relevant program coordinator, or if unavailable their supervisor. - Report any doubts regarding interpretation of this Policy to the coordinator of their program, or - if unavailable - to their supervisor.
+Legal Department Drafts consent forms for specific program activities Takes part in legal intervention, consults on the wording of intervention briefs Notifies Policy Coordinator about legal changes relevant to the Policy HR Department Provides every new employee with the following set of documents to read: Child Protection Policy - Personal Data Protection Policy - Employment Bylaws Other than legally required documentation, collects in personnel files relevant statements and certificates of clean criminal record, as well as declarations con- firming that all such documents were read ECF employees Familiarize themselves with the Policy and abide by its stipulations Submit certificates of clean criminal record In suspected cases of child abuse, notify relevant program coordinator Undertake emergency intervention Report any doubts regarding interpretation of this Policy to the Policy Coordinator Report cases of Policy stipulation infringement to Policy Coordinator ECF Familiarize themselves with the Policy and abide by its stipulations collaborators Submit certificates of clean criminal record, as well as a certificate from the National Criminal Register (if they provide help outside ECF premises and without the presence of ECF employee) In suspected cases of child abuse, notify relevant program coordinator, or - if unavailable - their supervisor.
+Report any doubts regarding interpretation of this Policy to the coordinator of their program, or - if unavailable - to their supervisor.

-Empowering Children Foundation

-ul.
-Walecznych 59 03-926 Warszawa

-www.fdds.pl